-Subd.
+- Subd.
 4. Fire marshal.
-No riders.
+No riders. - Subd.

-Subd.
 5. Alcohol and gambling enforcement.
-No riders.
+No riders. - Subd.

-Subd.
 6. Crime victims services center.
-No riders.
+No riders. - Subd.

-Subd.
 7. Law enforcement and community grants.
-Contains the following riders:

-- ▶ specifies base funding in FY 2006 and FY 2007; - ► specifies an amount for meth lab containment teams; - transfers the balance of funds in the juvenile assessment account in the special revenue fund to the general fund; and - specifies that up to 2.5 percent of grant funds appropriated in this subdivision may be used to administer the grant programs. - 10.
-10 Peace officers standards and training board.
+Contains the following riders: - ▶ specifies base funding in FY 2006 and FY 2007; - specifies an amount for meth lab containment teams; - transfers the balance of funds in the juvenile assessment account in the special revenue fund to the general fund; and - ▶ specifies that up to 2.5 percent of grant funds appropriated in this subdivision may be used to administer the grant programs. - 10.
+Police officers standards and training board.
 Specifies FY 2004 and FY 2005 appropriations for the POST board.
-Contains the following rider: - specifies that receipts credited to the peace officer training account in the special revenue account in excess of the amounts appropriated are transferred and credited to the general fund. - 11.
-11 Private detectives board.
+Contains the following riders: - specifies that receipts credited to the peace officer training account in the special revenue account in excess of the amounts appropriated are transferred and credited to the general fund; and - specifies that budget reductions must be allocated proportionately between operating costs and grant programs. - 11.
+Private detectives board.
 Specifies FY 2004 and FY 2005 appropriations for the private detectives board. - 12.
-12 Human rights.
+Human rights.
 Specifies FY 2004 and FY 2005 appropriations for the department of human rights. - 13.
-13 Corrections.
+13 Corrections. - Subd.

-Subd.
 1. Total appropriation.
 Specifies FY 2004 and FY 2005 appropriations for the department of corrections and provides that the amounts that may be spent for each program are specified in the subdivisions below.
-Contains the following rider:

-• directs the commissioner to determine the feasibility of double-bunking inmates at county and regional jails.
+Contains the following rider: - ▶ directs the commissioner to determine the feasibility of double-bunking inmates at county and regional jails. - Subd.

-Subd.
 2. Correctional institutions.
-Contains the following rider:

-- provides that if the commissioner contracts with other jurisdictions to rent beds in the Rush city prison, the commissioner must charge a per diem that is equal to or greater than the per diem cost of housing Minnesota inmates in the facility, calculated on the assumption that the facility is at or near capacity.
-Permits the commissioner to use per diem monies, up to \$300,000, to fund pre-design of the construction and bed upgrade at the Faribault facility.
-The remaining funds may be used to operate the state correctional system.
-Requires the commissioner to issue a request for information from vendors on renovating the Faribault facility.
-Requires the commissioner to report to the legislature on the information obtained pursuant to the request for information. - Subd.
+Contains the following rider: - provides that if the commissioner contracts with other jurisdictions to rent beds in the Rush city prison, the commissioner must charge a per diem that is equal to or greater than the per diem cost of housing Minnesota inmates in the facility, calculated on the assumption that the facility is at or near capacity.
+Permits the commissioner to use per diem monies to operate the state prisons. - Subd.
 3. Juvenile services.
 No riders. - Subd.
 4. Community services.
-Contains the following riders:

-- specifies an amount for an increase in probation services provided to Mille Lacs county; - specifies an amount for an increase in probation services provided to Beltrami county; and - specifies an amount for grants to counties to offset the cost of housing shortterm offenders, as provided for in article 5.
+Contains the following riders: - specifies an amount for an increase in probation services provided to Mille Lacs county; and - specifies an amount for an increase in probation services provided to Beltrami county. - Subd.

-Subd.
 5. Operations support.
 No riders.

-- Sentencing guidelines.
+- 14. Sentencing guidelines.
 Specifies FY 2004 and FY 2005 appropriations for the sentencing guidelines commission.
 Contains a rider that directs the commission to report to the legislature on a variety of drug sentencing issues. - 15.
 15 Department of human services.
-Specifies FY 2004 appropriations for the department of human services. - 16.
-16 Deficiency appropriation.
+Specifies FY 2004 and FY 2005 appropriations for the department of human services. - 16.
+Deficiency appropriation.
 Specifies an amount of a FY 2003 deficiency appropriation to cover the costs of a public hearing to be conducted by the board on judicial standards. - 17.
-17 Sunset of uncodified language.
+Sunset of uncodified language.
 Sunsets uncodified language in article 1 on June 30, 2005. - 18.
 18 Effective date.
 July 1, 2003.